osirisinferi/emptyesp32/https/Readme.md

 - Webservers for http and https, ports configurable.
 - ACME client and dynamic DNS library is called so the device can have its own real certificates for communication via e.g. https.

+Note the event handler calls too much stuff when getting an IP address, for which it requires more stack size than by default.
+This (doing much in an event handler) is not encouraged, but we do this just on disruptive events so we don't worry about long duration in the handler.
+Side effect : we need a large stack for the event task : default :	CONFIG_ESP_SYSTEM_EVENT_TASK_STACK_SIZE=2304 our :		CONFIG_ESP_SYSTEM_EVENT_TASK_STACK_SIZE=4096